HISPlayer/Unity_Video_Player/README.md

 <br>

-## 📣 NEW!: ✨
-> **Upload and Host your videos with HISPlayer**
+## :rocket: Upload and Host your videos with HISPlayer: :rocket:

+> HISPlayer includes now the option to upload and host your videos that can be streamed using our Unity Player SDK into Unity.
+Need to convert your video files on your computer into HLS and DASH streams for multi-platform delivery? **[Start your FREE trial here!](https://hisplayer.com/unity-asset-store-saas-registration/)**
 >
-> Need to convert your videos in your computer into HLS and DASH streams for multi-platform delivery?
-HISPlayer includes now the option to upload and host your videos that can be played by HISPlayer's Unity Video Player. **[Start your FREE trial here!](https://hisplayer.com/unity-asset-store-saas-registration/)**
->
->Moreover, if you use the HISPlayer Video Hosting Platform, you can get our Unity Video Player for FREE.
+> If you use the HISPlayer Video Hosting Platform, you can get our Unity Video Player for FREE.
 It allows you to host videos directly from the **Unity Editor**, **[contact us to get more info about it](https://hisplayer.com/contact-unity3d-video-upload-hosting/).**
 >
 >Tutorial videos:
 > * **[Host videos from the Unity Editor](https://www.youtube.com/watch?v=ROq3dN4QoLE)**